You know what's great about APIs? (Put aside they can be fun to use?)

 We'll use it to call up this endpoint, at least if your region is Westeurope like in my case:

 Logic App allows to deal with case distinctions and exceptions at every flow step.
-And we should take care of this as in theory it could always be the case that the processing is not finished, even after the x seconds we waited.
-(At that point I wish callbacks would have been used instead of asking to poll, but that might be a good suggestion to the Cognitive Services team.)
+(NB: I wish callbacks would have been used instead of asking to poll, but that might be a good suggestion to the Cognitive Services team.)

 What's next is parsing the response.
 We just create a new variable and append the "text" property for every single "line" array item.